-- 6. Students must be on time, as tardiness inhibits the learning process.
-Students who are more than 5 minutes late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
-Students are never excused from mandatory theory class to work in the clinic. - 7.
-During the enrollment agreement period, students must maintain a 80% attendance average each month to complete the program within the scheduled program length.
+6. CORE/Protege Attendance Expectation: Future Professionals attend Core/Protege during their first weeks of enrollment.
+If a Future Professional misses any time in Core, they are responsible for coordinating with their Learning Leader to obtain handouts, notes and assignments.
+During the period of Core a maximum of 21 unexcused absence hours may be missed.
+If the Future Professional missed more than 21 hours of Core, the Future Professional may be withdrawn from the program and may be required to re-enroll into the next Core start date they qualify for.
+7. During the enrollment agreement period, students must maintain a 80% attendance average each month to complete the program within the scheduled program length.
 Students are allowed to miss 20% of their scheduled hours before being withdrawn from the program.
 A student will be dropped from the program once he/she meets their scheduled program length (defined below).
 If the student needs to complete remaining program hours in order to graduate, the student will be required to re-enroll in the program with a new contract and costs in order to complete their remaining hours.